Summer Camps

 Online Registration

 Cabin Buddy Request: Campers may request one cabin buddy each week of camp.
 Cabin buddy requests must be mutual.
 If campers request more than one cabin buddy, we will honor the first name listed.
-Campers must be in the same track and age group for us to accommodate requests.
+Campers must be in the same age group (within 1-2 years age) for us to accommodate the request.

 Online Registration: Our new online registration page makes it easy to sign up for camp and fill out your camper’s health form.
 You will only need to fill out one health form for the summer for each camper.